dwabyick/codenoworg.github.io/source/projects/twitter_bot.markdown

 sidebar: true
 ---

-In this multi-phase project, you will build a client that interacts with the Twitter messaging service.
-Your client will both mimic functionality found through the twitter.com web interface as well as perform many new tasks.
+In this multi-phase project, students will build a client that interacts with the Twitter messaging service.
+The client will both mimic functionality found through the twitter.com web interface as well as perform other more complicated tasks.

 Learning Goals: